 - Academic blogs.
 Yes, some blogs are rated about the same as ol’ Joe, but not all.
 If you think of blogs being a medium like books are a medium, you can see how, like books, not all blogs are alike.
 An academic blog is written by someone who studies, researches, or teaches (or all three) a subject and writes in the blog to store up ideas or to do writing that may end up eventually in a book or article.
 For example, Mike Rose is a professor with significant publications in the area of literacy and basic writing who keeps a blog.
 His blog would be extremely usable as a source.
 If you find a blog that looks academic, but you are not sure if the writer is “academic” enough to count, check the blog’s about page or the CV tab.
 Academics usually give a Curriculum Vitae that details who they are and their publications.

 - Podcasts.
 These can be very good, very informative, and some have a huge following.
-I usually find mine using iTunes, but there are also video podcast series’ on YouTube.
+In the old days, I found mine using iTunes, but YouTube is still good for this and there are podcast communities now where both personal and commercial podcasts live.
+Anchor FM is run by Spotify and is an example of this.
 In a previous post, I linked Matt Chat, a video podcast series about the history of games and gaming.
 Here’s why I used it as an example: Matt Barton is not just some random guy.
 He is an Associate Professor at St. Cloud State University in Minnesota and has published at least two books about game history and scholarship.
 This series of “chats” include interviews with some very important figures in the world of gaming and will be an important source for years to come as an archive for a medium that can be ephemeral.

 - Print Journals.
 We are now entering the world of library access.
-You may find peer-reviewed journal articles in a Google Scholar search, but you can’t access it that way or you may be asked to pay for access.
-Our university library has paid the costs on your behalf for many, many of these research databases.
+You might find peer-reviewed journal articles in a Google Scholar search, but you can’t access them that way or you may be asked to pay for access. if your are one of my students, our university library has paid the costs on your behalf for many, many of these research databases.
 Go to your university’s library site first.